gabbeeto/structuro/README.md

-all the files that generate from a window by clicking on of the buttons. structureWindows = all the content generated from one of the buttons that are related to structures. nodeWindows = all the content generated from one of the buttons that are related to nodes.
+all the files that generate from a window by clicking on of the buttons. structureWindows = all the content generated from one of the buttons that are related to structures. nodeWindows = all the content generated from one of the buttons that are related to nodes. currentWindow.js = manages if window is open or not and creates a variable for Current window
 ![Alt text](/images/windowFolder.png "visual representation of window folder")

 nodes folder: